Synthetic Lagrangian Turbulence by Generative Diffusion Models: Results

+{\bf Acceleration correlation function.} In the inset of Fig. \ref{figure:Figure2} we also present the synthetic single-component acceleration correlation function, $C_\tau=\langle a_i(t+\tau)a_i(t)\rangle$, where $i=x,y,z$.
+The result demonstrates a strong alignment with the DNS.
+This multiscale Lagrangian structure function has been the subject of intense studying and modeling in the past, due to the presence of a whole set of hierarchical time scales affecting its properties \cite{mordant2002long, angriman2022multitime, mitra2004varieties, l1997temporal}.

-In Fig. \ref{figure:ESS}(a) we show the local exponent for $p=4$ for DM-1c and DM-3c, and for the DNS data used for training, for comparison in Fig. \ref{figure:ESS}(b) we show a state-of-the-art collection of experimental and other DNS data published in the past.
-Similar results are obtained for $p=6$ {and} $8$ (not shown).
+{\bf Local Scaling Exponents.} Let us now introduce what is perhaps the most stringent and quantitative multiscale test for turbulence studies: the comparison of local scaling properties provided by the scale-by-scale exponent defined in (\ref{eq:chi}).
+In practice, we compute $\zeta(p,\tau)$ by first computing $d\log S_\tau^{(p)}/d\log\tau$ and $d\log S_\tau^{(2)}/d\log\tau$ on a grid with $\tau$ intervals of 1 (from 1 to 1024) using second-order accurate central differences and then performing the division.
+It is easy to realize that in the inertial range, where (\ref{eq:SF}) is supposed to hold, we have ${\zeta}(p,\tau)={\xi}(p)/{\xi}(2)$, independently of $\tau$.
+On the other hand, it is known that most of the `turbulent' deadlocks develop at the interface between viscous and inertial ranges, $\tau\sim\tau_\eta$, where the highest level of non-Gaussian fluctuations is observed.
+Multifractal statistical models are able to fit the whole complexity of the ${\zeta}(p,\tau)$ curves in the entire range of time scales \cite{arneodo2008universal, borgas1993multifractal, chevillard2003lagrangian, nelkin1990multifractal}.
+This is achieved by introducing a multiplicative cascade model in the inertial range, ended by a {\it fluctuating} dissipative time scale, $\tilde\tau_\eta$ \cite{paladin1987degrees,meneveau1996transition}.
+Despite numerous attempts, we miss a proper constructive method for embedding the above phenomenology to generate synthetic, realistic 3D Lagrangian trajectories \cite{benzi1993random, arneodo1998random, chevillard2019skewed,zamansky2022acceleration}.
+In Fig. \ref{figure:Figure5}\textbf{a} we show the local exponent for $p=4$ for DM-1c and DM-3c, and for the DNS data used for training, for comparison in Fig. \ref{figure:Figure5}\textbf{b} we show a state-of-the-art collection of experimental and other DNS data published in the past.
+Similar results are obtained for $p=6$ and $8$ (not shown).
 The agreement of results from DMs with experimental and DNS data is remarkable.
-This is considered a high-quality benchmark, demanding the reproduction of the rate of variation of the {\it local scaling properties} over a range of frequencies/time lags spanning more than $3$ decades and a corresponding variation of the structure functions (\ref{eq:SF}) over 4-5 decades (see Fig. \ref{figure:SF}).
+This is considered a high-quality benchmark, demanding the reproduction of the rate of variation of the {\it local scaling properties} over a range of frequencies/time lags spanning more than $3$ decades and a corresponding variation of the structure functions (\ref{eq:SF}) over 4-5 decades (see Fig. \ref{figure:Figure4}).
 Such substantial variations are distilled into the measurement of $O(1)$ quantities (\ref{eq:chi}) with an error margin within $5\%$.
-There are no other tests that can check the scaling properties with greater precision because statistical accuracy typically does not allow one to go beyond a simple - and inaccurate - log-log fit of scaling laws over the full range of variation.\\
+There are no other tests that can check the scaling properties with greater precision because statistical accuracy typically does not allow one to go beyond a simple - and inaccurate - log-log fit of scaling laws over the full range of variation.